COLLECT

 who lives and reigns with you in the unity of the Holy Spirit,

-one God, for ever and ever.
+God, for ever and ever.

 FIRST READING Wisdom 7:7-10,15-16

-I called upon God, and the spirit of wisdom came to me.
+I pleaded, and the spirit of wisdom came to me.

-I preferred her to scepters and thrones,
+I preferred her to scepter and throne,

-and I accounted wealth as nothing in comparison with her.
+and deemed riches nothing in comparison with her,

-Neither did I liken to her any priceless gem,
+nor did I liken any priceless gem to her;

-because all gold is but a little sand in her sight,
+because all gold, in view of her, is but a little sand,

-and I chose to have her rather than light,
+and I chose to have her rather than the light,

-May God grant that I speak with judgment
+Now God grant that I speak suitably

-for He is the guide even of wisdom and the corrector of the wise.
+and the director of the wise.

-For both we and our words are in His hand,
+For both we and our words are in his hand,

 RESPONSORIAL PSALM Ps 119:9, 10, 11, 12, 13, 14

-R. Lord, teach me your statues.
+R. (12) Lord, teach me your statutes.

-Only by keeping your words.
+By keeping to your words.

-R. Lord, teach me your statues.
+R. Lord, teach me your statutes.

 With all my heart I seek you;

-do not let me stray from your commands.
+let me not stray from your commands.

-R. Lord, teach me your statues.
+R. Lord, teach me your statutes.

-In my heart I treasure your promise,
+Within my heart I treasure your promise,

 that I may not sin against you.

-R. Lord, teach me your statues.
+R. Lord, teach me your statutes.

 Blessed are you, O LORD;

-teach me your laws.
+teach me your statutes.

-R. Lord, teach me your statues.
+R. Lord, teach me your statutes.

-With my lips I recite
+With my lips I declare

-R. Lord, teach me your statues.
+R. Lord, teach me your statutes.

-I find joy in the way of your decrees
+In the way of your decrees I rejoice,

-more than in all riches.
+as much as in all riches.

-R. Lord, teach me your statues.
+R. Lord, teach me your statutes.

 ALLELUIA Matt 23:9b, 10b